the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [x] don't copy the trained weights over to lab1, but do copy it over to solutions
 - [x] go through labs 1-3 as an attendee in jupyterlab and make sure it all works
 - [x] push clean commit history
+- [x] make sure lab5 works (probably need to solve the problem of how to save files)
+- [x] make sure lab4 works on jupyterlab (for a fresh user)
+- [x] make sure lab6 works (circleci)
+    - [x] get circleci humming again
+    - [x] write instructions for lab6
+- [x] make sure lab7 works
+    - [x] get flask and lambda to be working again on basic CharacterPredictor
+    - [x] use LinePredictor and update test scripts to CURL sample line files
+- [x] @arjun go through everything as an attendee and make sure it all works
+- [x] @arjun make IAM users for the deployment stuff Sunday
+- [x] apply AWS credit to team@fullstackdeeplearning.com account
+- [x] deploy your own lambda (either from lab6) or just from the main repo
+- [x] set up data distribution shift monitoring (just by logging the average value of input and creating a LogMetric for it)
+- [x] test the logging out with the `admin/endpoint_tester` script
+- [x] make autograder for lab 5: simply use the existing tests for line predictor, and also add a new evaluate function on iam